Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™¶

 OpenVINO toolkit introduces its own format of graph representation and its own operation set.
 A graph is represented with two files: an XML file and a binary file.
 This representation is commonly referred to as the Intermediate Representation or IR.

 The XML file describes a network topology using a

 <layer> tag for an operation node and an

 <edge> tag for a data-flow connection.
 Each operation has a fixed number of attributes that define operation flavor used for a node.
 For example, the

 Convolution operation has such attributes as

-The XML file doesn’t have big constant values, like convolution weights.
+The XML file does not have big constant values like convolution weights.
 Instead, it refers to a part of the accompanying binary file that stores such values in a binary format.

 Here is an example of a small IR XML file that corresponds to a graph from the previous section: